-The UCAN GO Wayfinding App enables people with sight loss to navigate indoor cultural venues independently and with confidence, for example the Wales Millennium Centre, Hackney Empire and Cardiff Central Library.
+The UCAN GO Wayfinding App enables people with sight loss to navigate indoor cultural venues independently and with confidence, including the Wales Millennium Centre, Hackney Empire and Cardiff Central Library.

 UCAN GO is a free digital service that breaks new ground in disability research and mobile technology.
 Underpinning the success of the project is that it was co-designed with users and not just tested by its target audience.
 This user-led approach emphasised the importance of personalisation of the app, landmark-based navigation and a solution which was not dependent on connectivity or hardware installed at the venue.

 Cardiff based UCAN Productions is an award winning performance and creative arts co-operative for blind and partially sighted young people.
 When members of UCAN said that they wanted to be as confident when going to the theatre as they were when on stage, the idea for UCAN GO was born.

 Jane Latham, Development Director of UCAN Productions was awarded funding from NESTA to create a scalable digital solution to achieve the challenge set by the young people.
 Jane chose to partner with Calvium to research, design and develop the innovative app.

 Calvium worked closely with UCAN Productions and two partner venues- The Wales Millennium Centre in Cardiff and the Torch Theatre in Milford Haven.
 The aim was to research, develop and explore aspects of mobile technology that could improve indoor accessibility for visually impaired arts audiences.
 Ultimately equipping the visually impaired community with confidence, independence and a sense of freedom while accessing these venues.

 Due to the nature of the project, it was vital that every step of the design and development journey was informed by the members of UCAN.
 In addition, to ensure that we created something that was intuitive and genuinely helpful,we needed a combination of user insights and technical expertise.
 Therefore, we adopted an iterative development approach quickly prototyping and developing ideas, testing and refining them.